Back in My Day Education Concert

 The KSO celebrates its 26th year offering free education programs to schools throughout Northern KY and Greater Cincinnati.
 The orchestra alternates “Getting to Know You” (an introduction to instruments of the orchestra) with “Back in My Day” (a history of the orchestra and its music).
-This year ‘s program will be held at 7Hills Church in Florence, where up to 800 students may attend in person (following appropriate social distancing guidelines) or 100 classes may access our live stream.
-The performance will be captured via 5 or more cameras, which will allow close up viewing of the various instrument sections, and individual musicians.
+This year ‘s program was held at 7Hills Church in Florence.
+The performance was captured via 5 or more cameras, which allowed close up viewing of the various instrument sections, and individual musicians.

 This program presents a 300-year history of the orchestra and western music, with pieces from the early 1700s (e.g. Handel’s Water Music) to popular movie scores of the new millennium.
 At the performance students will see and hear how the orchestra grew in size and sound, receive interesting facts about the composers and learn how their environment impacted their musical works.
 The finale to Hayden’s “Farewell” Symphony by candlelight, and the KSO debut of 14 year old cellist, Miriam K. Smith, performing the last movement of Dvorak’s renowned Cello Concerto are some of the highlights from our historical time line that ends with John Williams main title to Star Wars.

-A question & answer session following the concert gives students and teachers the opportunity to ask questions of any musician or the conductor.
-The KSO will also take student/teacher questions in advance or via text from schools attending remotely.
+A question & answer session followed the concert giving students and teachers the opportunity to ask questions of any musician or the conductor.
+The KSO also took student/teacher questions in advance and via text from schools attending remotely.
 Admission is free, but registration is required.
 Special thanks to the Charles H. Dater Foundation, R.C.
 Durr Foundation, and the Maxwell Weaver Foundation for supporting the 2020-21 Education Series.

 Handel: “Hornpipe” from Water Music (1717)